photoprism/photoprism/README.md

 *Note: This software is under active development.
 There is no stable release yet.
 You're welcome to leave a star to show your interest.*

-The goal of this project is to provide the following features (tested as a proof-of-concept):
+The final release will contain the following features (tested as a proof-of-concept):

+- [Web frontend](assets/docs/img/screenshot.jpg)
 - High-performance command line tool
-- [Web frontend](assets/docs/img/screenshot.jpg)
 - No proprietary or binary data formats
 - Automatic RAW to JPEG conversion
 - Duplicate detection (JPEG and RAW can be used simultaneously)
 - Automated tagging using [Google TensorFlow](https://www.tensorflow.org/install/install_go)
 - [Reverse geocoding](https://wiki.openstreetmap.org/wiki/Nominatim#Reverse_Geocoding) based on latitude and longitude
 - Image search with powerful filters
+- Albums to organize your photos
 - Easy backup and export

 Web Frontend